 The below survey is the first and an important part of this process, seeking to find out about the research priorities amongst individuals and organisations working in the anti-slavery field.
 Other aspects of the consultation include the mapping of stakeholders and the development of evidence reviews.
 You will be asked about your willingness to participate in the later stages of the process at the end of the survey.

-The responses will help the Modern Slavery PEC develop its research strategy, which we will publish in October 2020.
+The responses will help the Modern Slavery PEC develop its research strategy, which we will publish towards the end of 2020.

 We value everyone’s views.
 We are keen to receive input from as many people and organisations as possible, no contribution is too small.
 Please share this survey with anyone who could contribute with their insight.
 Thank you.